-Objective: That use within a coastal erosion investigation area can achieve and maintain a tolerable risk from coastal erosion.
-Acceptable \$ Solutions Performance Criteria A1 P1 No Acceptabl e Solution.
-A coastal erosion investigation area report for a use within a coastal erosion investigation area demonstrates that: (a) it is not located within a low, medium or high coastal erosion hazard band; (b) it is located within a high coastal erosion hazard band and it meets the requirements in clause C10.5.1 P1; (c) it is located within a non-urban zone and within a low or medium coastal erosion hazard band and it meets the requirements in clause C10.5.2 P1; or (d) if it is for a critical use, hazardous use, or vulnerable use and is not located within a low, medium or high coastal erosion hazard band, it meets the relevant requirements in clause C10.5.4 P1, P2, P3 and P4.
+Objective: jective: That use within a coastal erosion investigation area can achieve and maintain a tolerable risk from coastal erosion.
+Acceptable So olutions Performance Criteria A1 P1 No Acceptable Solution.
+A coastal erosion investigation area report for a use within a coastal erosion investigation area demonstrates that: (a) it is not located within a low, medium or high coastal erosion hazard band; (b) it is located within a high coastal erosion hazard band and it meets the requirements in clause C10.5.1 P1; (c) it is located within a non-urban zone and within a low or medium coastal erosion hazard band

+and it meets the requirements in clause C10.5.2

+P1; or

+(d) if it is for a critical use, hazardous use, or

+vulnerable use, it is located within a low,

+medium or high coastal erosion hazard band

+and it meets the relevant requirements in clause

+C10.5.3 P1, P2, P3 and P4.